plone/documentation/develop/addons/components/genericsetup.rst

     This still works in Plone 5, but it is deprecated.

-For the old way, see: :doc:`Front-end: templates, CSS and Javascript </adapt-and-extend/theming/templates_css/index>`.
+For the old way, see: :doc:`Front-end: templates, CSS and JavaScript </adapt-and-extend/theming/templates_css/index>`.

 For the new way, see: doc:`Plone 5 Resource Registry </adapt-and-extend/theming/resourceregistry>`.